-- (NOTE 1) On the ADF PCB are a document front sensor and document rear sensor. - (NOTE 2) On the control panel PCB is a scanner open sensor. - (NOTE 3) On the driver PCB and registration sensor PCB are a paper width sensor and registration sensor, respectively. - (NOTE 4) On the purge unit are a purge cam HP switch and pump switching cam HP switch. - (NOTE 5) On the sensor support is an ink empty sensor. - (NOTE 6) On the carriage PCB is a carriage encoder.
+- (NOTE 1) On the driver PCB and registration sensor PCB are a paper width sensor and registration sensor, respectively. - (NOTE 2) On the purge unit are a purge cam HP switch and pump switching cam HP switch. - (NOTE 3) On the control panel PCB are a document front sensor, document rear sensor, and cover/panel open sensor. - (NOTE 4) On the sensor support is an ink empty sensor. - (NOTE 5) On the carriage PCB is a carriage encoder.